deepanshs/mrinversion/docs/introduction.rst

     :label: eq_2

     {\bf f} = {\bf K}^{-1} {\bf \cdot s}.

-But practical science isn't easy that way!
-Let's see how.

 The deciding factor whether the solution :math:`{\bf f}` exists in Eq. :eq:`eq_2` is whether or not the kernel :math:`{\bf K}` is invertible.